 Then filter by

 liquibase.
 The template will appear in the Community Contributed Step Templates section.
-Click INSTALL AND ADD (or ADD if it is already installed).
+Click INSTALL AND ADD (or ADD if it's already installed):

 The Liquibase template is specifically designed to support running on a Worker with the capability to download everything it needs to run, including Java.
 With the template added, fill in the fields for the template.

-Select the database type that you are deploying to.
+Select the database type that you're deploying to.
 The currently supported types are: